These Chewy Sourdough Dinner Rolls Are Too Good To Miss

 How long will sourdough rolls made with a starter stay fresh?

 Using a sourdough starter keeps sourdough fresh for 2-3 days.
 This is a big deal to home bakers that don’t normally use preservatives in the dough.

 Why are my rolls dense?

 There are many answers to this common complaint in the world of homemade bread.
-See the purple box below to download a free comprehensive list.
+See this post about the reasons for dense bread for more details.